top of page

 Under multiplication, lines and amplitudes are one and the same, angles and rotations are also one and the same.

-A Radian to the power of N is N Radians.
+A radian to the power of N is

 Leonhard Euler (1707 - 1783)

-(Read multiplication by 'x' as 'of' in the above to help make things clearer).
+Read multiplication by 'x' and '*' as 'of' in the above equations to make things clearer.

 That concludes the role of multiplicity of waves in the theory.